Jersey City Museum: 2018 donation to Rutgers

 The museum's collection comprises American art and material culture from the colonial period through the present, including painting, sculpture, decorative arts, photography, works on paper, furniture, metals, textiles, maps, industrial objects, and ephemera.
 It included works by contemporary artists David Wojnarowicz, Chakaia Booker, and Emma Amos, pieces by Colin Campbell Cooper, and a large body of work by nineteenth-century painter August Will.

-In 2018, the museum collection (estimated between 5,000 to 10,000 works) was donated to the Zimmerli Art Museum at Rutgers University.
+In 2018, the museum collection (estimated between 5,000 and 10,000 works) was donated to the Zimmerli Art Museum at Rutgers University.
+The opening of the Museum of Jersey City History offers the possibility for some of the collection to be returned to the city.

-Pathside Building
+Pathside building

 In April 2016, the city government announced that it was considering purchasing the building at 25 Journal Square.
-The building had been built in 1912 as part of the Public Service transportation hub for its streetcar lines.
+The structure had been built in 1912 as part of the Public Service transportation hub for its streetcar lines.
 That corporation became known as Public Service Electric and Gas Company, whose transportation business became the nucleus of the NJ Transit bus network and the Newark City Subway.
 The building had been purchased in 1996 by Hudson County Community College, which renamed it to "Pathside".
 The college used the building until 2017.
 The city purchased the edifice through its redevelopment agency, JCRA, in 2018 and, after an RFP, awarded Office of Metropolitan Architecture the commission to conceive and design a new space for a new Jersey City Museum.

 Centre Pompidou x Jersey City

-In June 2021, the city announced that the Pathside building would be renovated for use as a satellite of the Centre Pompidou in Paris.
-Under a five-year extendable contract, the renovated Pathside would house an exhibition of artworks from Centre Pompidou, following closure of the Paris museum for its three-year renovation, planned to begin in late 2023.
-The satellite museum will be called Centre Pompidou x Jersey City.
-An opening in early 2024 is scheduled, with works of the twentieth and twenty-first centuries drawn from Pompidou's 120,000-piece collection.
+In June 2021, the city announced that the Pathside building would be renovated for use as a satellite of the Centre Pompidou in Paris, known as Centre Pompidou x Jersey City.
+Under a five-year extendable contract, the renovated Pathside would house an exhibition of artworks from Centre Pompidou, following closure of the Paris museum for a three-year renovation.
+Renovation costs are estimated to be $30 million on top of the $9 million purchase price and would be largely funded by the state.
+An opening in early 2024 was scheduled, with works of the 20th and 21st centuries drawn from Pompidou's 120,000-piece collection.
+This was later postponed to 2026.
+New Jersey Republican Senator Michael Testa accused the project of excess, waste, and potential pay-to-play, and requested an audit by the state.
+As of November 2023, expected operating costs had not been made public.
+The New Jersey Economic Development Authority, which had earmarked $34 million for the project, said it would not release the funds until yearly operating expenses were clarified.

+In June 2024, the state withdrew financial support for the project, calling it no longer viable.
+That September, Jersey City mayor Steven Fulop announced an alternative location in a high-rise development in Journal Square, though this was opposed by councilman James Solomon.
+Nonetheless, the Jersey City City Council voted to relocate the Centre Pompidou satellite location to 808 Pavonia Avenue later that month.